How to Zip Up Your Core

 This is called "neutral ribs over a neutral pelvis."

 Keeping neutral ribs over a neutral pelvis allows you to properly engage your abdominals...
 Which is the whole point of "zipping up your core."
 The abdominal muscles attach to both the rib cage and the pelvis, so proper alignment of these bony structures is KEY when it comes to your abdominal muscles working appropriately and efficiently.

 Rib thrusting is a big problem when it comes to core strengthening, and it can get in the way of healing if you have diastasis recti.

 A great way to prevent rib thrusting when "zipping up" is to imagine that you’re buttoning the top button on a pair of high-waisted jeans after you zip up.

 You're not done until you fasten the button!

 This "buttoning" metaphor will remind you to drop your lower ribs if you notice that they thrust forward.

 Check Your Alignment

-Is your pelvis in neutral alignment with the ASIS points in line with the pubic symphysis, and the lumbar spine retaining its natural gentle curve?
-(I hope your tailbone isn't tucked under!)
+Is your pelvis in neutral alignment, and does your lumbar spine retain its natural gentle curve?
+(If your tailbone is tucked under, release it back!)